merlijne77/merlijne77/README.md

 <hr>

 <pre>
-### 🧰 Past bigger Projects
+### 🧰 Past larger Projects
 🚩 Worked as a team member on a Native Android app for people with autism to help clearify tasks
 🚩 Published a native android app for a group of patiens to help alarming their environment when having a attack 🚩 Book management and selling system for a healthcare organisation.
 	In javaFx
 🚩 Native Android app to help people with mental